Blockstream/Jade/docs/index.rst

 ----------------------------------

 As in sign_tx_legacy_input_request_, 'tx_input' messages should be sent to Jade - one for each tx input.

-However, in this case the message must include the 'ae_host_commitment'.
+If an Anti-Exfil signature is required for an input, the message must include the 'ae_host_commitment' field.
+Otherwise, 'ae_host_commitment' should be omitted or empty to produce a non Anti-Exfil signature.

 .. code-block:: cbor